1,000+ Opportunities

 Identity Theft, Property Crimes, and ‘Hit and Runs’ are NOT eligible for reparations.
 UOVC staff determines eligibility based on Utah Code 63M-7-501 and R270 (Crime Victim Reparations, Administration) Victims’ Financial Assistance Victims’ Rights & Resources

-Based on current listing details, eligibility includes: Individual victims and family members of qualifying crimes in Utah (assault, domestic violence, homicide, sexual abuse, human trafficking, etc.); must have a law enforcement investigative report.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual victims and family members of qualifying crimes in Utah (assault, domestic violence, homicide, sexual abuse, human trafficking, etc.); must have a law enforcement investigative report.
+Confirm the full requirements in the official notice before applying.